Become a Volunteer

 If you're only able to volunteer on a more limited basis, consider helping us with day-of-event needs such as facilities set-up and take-down, souvenir sales, hospitality, medical and more.
 Watch our website and social media pages for upcoming events, and give us a call.
 We'd love for you to join us!

-To volunteer as a coach, chaperone, team management member, or Unified Partner (over 18), you must complete the following Class A Volunteer requirements:
+To volunteer as a coach, chaperone, team management member, or Unified Partner, you must complete the following Class A Volunteer requirements:

 *NOTE: Class A Volunteers are individuals who will be in close-proximity with athletes on a regular basis or who may have administrative and/or fiscal authority.